 The modern digital society has heralded a growing need to overcome persistent information security challenges, particularly those facing human users.
-Social engineering and phishing remain among the most serious dangers to all computer users (Vergelis et al. 2019), with a significant portion of data breaches and security incidents stemming from the theft of digital credentials after email users click on a malicious phishing link that appears legitimate (Verizon 2021).
+Social engineering and phishing remain among the most serious dangers to all computer users (Vergelis et al., 2019), with a significant portion of data breaches and security incidents stemming from the theft of digital credentials after email users click on a malicious phishing link that appears legitimate (Verizon, 2021).

 Researchers have sought to identify the various environmental and user-specific factors contributing to such threats, utilizing empirical experiments and self-reporting by both everyday users and security experts.
-For example, several empirical studies identify user personality traits and informational cues in legitimate and suspicious emails to quantify their impact on user performance (Molinaro and Bolton 2018; Veksler and Buchler 2016; Vishwanath et al. 2016).
+For example, several empirical studies identify user personality traits and informational cues in legitimate and suspicious emails to quantify their impact on user performance (Veksler and Buchler, 2016; Vishwanath et al., 2016; Molinaro and Bolton, 2018).

 Computational cognitive modeling may reveal additional insight into the mental challenge of identifying phishing emails.
-This practice "imputes computational processes... onto cognitive functions," producing algorithmic and analytic descriptions of specific psychological mechanisms that can be simulated through a computational and accrual model (Sun 2008).
-Such models may be contrasted against "product theories," which describe the mental inputs and outputs that produce behaviors but do not represent internal psychological processes.
-Cognitive architectures, such as ACT-R and Soar (Anderson 1996; Laird 2012), provide frameworks to develop specific cognitive models.
-In addition to predicting potential issues such as errors in decision making or delays in reaching a task goal, computational cognitive modeling sheds light into plausible causes, based on emerging cognitive conditions, to provide guidance toward an effective remedy.
+This practice 'imputes computational processes... onto cognitive functions', producing algorithmic and analytic descriptions of specific psychological mechanisms that can be simulated through a computational and accrual model (Sun, 2008).
+Such models may be contrasted against 'product theories', which describe the mental inputs and outputs that produce behaviors but do not represent internal psychological processes.
+Cognitive architectures, such as ACT-R and Soar (Anderson, 1996; Laird, 2012), provide frameworks on which specific cognitive models may be developed.
+In addition to predicting potential issues such as errors in decision-making or delays in reaching a task goal, computational cognitive modeling sheds light into plausible causes, based on emerging cognitive conditions, to provide guidance toward an effective remedy.

-This paper builds upon our team's two recent efforts: a simulation study using computational cognitive modeling to examine cybersecurity decision-making

-© The Authors.
-Published by BCS Learning and Development Ltd. Proceedings of ...
-(Shonman et al. 2018) and a recent empirical study of users classifying emails as legitimate or phishing (Zhang et al. 2018).
-The current work offers two contributions to this ongoing investigation:
+This paper builds upon our team's two recent efforts: a simulation study using computational cognitive modeling to examine cybersecurity decision-making (Shonman et al., 2018) and a recent empirical, online study of users classifying emails as legitimate or phishing (Zhang et al., 2018).
+The current work offers two contributions to this ongoing investigation of user security behaviour:

-- We refine our original ACT-R-based cognitive model of phishing detection (Shonman et al. 2018) by adding two model parameters to the original three, which lend greater complexity to our representations of both user perception of a suspect email and a user's past experience with phishing and legitimate emails.
-We have conducted new simulations to observe this model's behavior on a range of input values. - We compare the simulation results with data from the previous empirical study to assess our model's validity.
-Multiple simulation results align with existing insights and best practices for phishing email identification, pointing to the utility of this modeling method.
+We refine our original ACT-R-based cognitive model of phishing detection (Shonman et al., 2018) by adding two model parameters to the original three, which lend greater complexity to our representations of both user perception of a suspect email and a user's past experience with phishing and legitimate emails.
+We have conducted new simulations to observe this model's behavior on a range of input values.